Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The suburb of Silverdale had a median income among taxpayers of $65,388 and an average income of $73,629 in financial year 2023, according to the latest ATO data aggregated by AreaSearch.
-These figures are higher than Greater Sydney's median income of $60,817 and average income of $83,003.
+The suburb of Silverdale has a higher than average national income level according to latest ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers in Silverdale is $65,388 and the average income stands at $73,629, compared to Greater Sydney's figures of $60,817 and $83,003 respectively.
 Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Silverdale would be approximately $71,181 (median) and $80,153 (average) as of September 2025.
-Census data shows that household, family, and personal incomes in Silverdale rank highly nationally, between the 80th and 93rd percentiles.
-In income distribution, 35.9% of Silverdale's population falls within the $1,500 - $2,999 range, consistent with regional trends showing 30.9% in the same category.
-The suburb has a substantial proportion of high earners, with 41.9% earning above $3,000 per week, indicating strong economic capacity.
-High housing costs consume 15.6% of income, but strong earnings place disposable income at the 92nd percentile nationally.
-Silverdale's SEIFA income ranking places it in the 7th decile.
+Census data shows that household, family and personal incomes in Silverdale rank highly nationally, between the 80th and 93rd percentiles.
+In terms of income distribution, 35.9% of Silverdale's population (2,185 individuals) fall within the $1,500 - $2,999 income range, which is consistent with broader trends across regional levels showing 30.9% in the same category.
+A substantial proportion of high earners (41.9%) have incomes above $3,000 per week, indicating strong economic capacity throughout Silverdale.
+High housing costs consume 15.6% of income, however, strong earnings still place disposable income at the 92nd percentile nationally.
+The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income